betrusted-io/xous-core/services/gam/README.md

 program could draw into an OS-reserved area, thus presenting false information to a user.
 The GAM solves this problem by dividing the screen into `Canvas` objects.

+### Ux Context Names
+See `tokens.rs` for a list of expected boot UX contexts.
+The GAM enforces a policy that disallows the registration of unexpected UX contexts (including menus).
+When adding more UX elements, be sure to expand the list of `EXPECTED_BOOT_CONTEXTS`, or else the registration will fail.

 ### Canvas

 A `Canvas` is a minimal data structure that defines a physical region of the